-4. Next to Domains List, enter the website/URL/domain (e.g. www.trendnet.com) or keyword (e.g. trendnet) to allow or block access and click Add to add this to the domains list.
+4. Under Domain Blocking click on Allow or Deny.
+The Domains List will then appear.
+Enter the Website/URL/domain (e.g. www.trendnet.com) or keyword (e.g. trendnet) to allow or block access and click Add to add this to the domains list.
 The entry will be listed below.
 Repeat for each additional website or keyword added.

-- Cancel Discard changes to the domains list. - Delete Delete an existing website/URL/domain or keyword entry, click on the entry in the Domains List.
+- Cancel Discard changes to the domains list. - Delete -Delete an existing website/URL/domain or keyword entry, click on the entry in the Domains List.
 When selected, the entry will be highlighted.
 Click Delete to remove it from the list.